tufkan1/React-Blackjack-Game/README.md

 A fun, interactive Blackjack game built with React and Next.js.
 Improve your Blackjack skills or simply enjoy playing the classic casino game in the comfort of your browser.
 This game utilizes the [Deck of Cards API](https://deckofcardsapi.com/) for card shuffling and drawing.

+## Test the Game
+You can test the game by visiting the [live demo](https://react-blackjack-game.vercel.app/).

 ## Features
 - Realistic game logic and card shuffling
 - Intuitive bet placement and game controls